sipeed/sipeed_wiki/docs/soft/maixpy/en/api_reference/standard/uctypes.md

 ---
 title: uctypes-access to binary data in a structured way
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: uctypes-access to binary data in a structured way
+desc: maixpy  uctypes-access to binary data in a structured way
 ---